Skip to main content

 Free T4 and Free T3

-In response to TSH, the thyroid produces hormones, primarily thyroxine (T4) and a smaller amount of triiodothyronine (T3).
-T4 is largely a storage hormone, a prohormone that must be converted into the active form, T3, to have a meaningful effect on your cells. is the hormone that truly dictates your metabolic tempo, influencing everything from your body temperature and heart rate to your ability to burn fat.
+Free T3 is the hormone that truly dictates your metabolic tempo, influencing everything from your body temperature and heart rate to your ability to burn fat.
 Measuring both Free T4 and Free T3 gives us a picture of both thyroid production and, critically, the conversion process that delivers active hormone to your tissues.

 The Stress and Precursor System Your Adrenal Glands

-Perched atop your kidneys, the are your body’s crisis management team.
+Perched atop your kidneys, the adrenal glands are your body’s crisis management team.
 They produce hormones that govern your stress response, your immune system, and your baseline energy levels.
 They also produce precursor hormones that can be converted into other essential molecules like testosterone and estrogen.

 Cortisol the Alarm Hormone